shufflrr/userguide/src/shufflrr.md

 ### Permissions
 You can use permissions to organize who can see what content, and who can use it, and use it in which ways.

-To set up permissions, click the down-arrow on the right side of the folder name.
+To set up permissions, click the three dots at the right side of the folder name.
 Select "Permissions."

 ![Giving permissions to a folder](img/presentations-permissions.png)